Massillon History: State Hospital

 Photographs of the State Hospital

-The Massillon Museum preserves a small collection of photos of the Massillon State Hospital, which may be viewed here.
+The Massillon Museum preserves a small collection of photos of the Massillon State Hospital, as well as glass and film negatives from the Massillon School of Nursing on the grounds, which may be viewed here.
 Reproductions of these images are available upon request.
 Prices may be found here.

 How do I find my relatives who lived at the Massillon State Hospital?